What are Pelvic Floor Exercises? Why are they useful?

-The first step to master this type of exercises is to know and identify the three muscles involved in them, which are: the ring that surrounds the anus, the ring that surrounds the vagina and the ring that surrounds the urethra, the latter is the one that controls the flow of urine.
-The best way to safely identify this musculature is to voluntarily stop the flow while urinating.
-But keep in mind that once the muscle is identified it is important not to perform the exercises during urination.
+The first step to master this exercise is to identify the three muscles involved, which are: the ring that surrounds the anus, the ring that surrounds the vagina and the ring that surrounds the urethra, which is what controls the flow of urine.
+A great way to safely identify this musculature is to voluntarily stop the flow while peeing.
+Once you have identified each muscle, you're ready to begin exercising!

 - Let’s start with some training:

-- The Slow exercise: it is performed by tensing the group of muscles of the pelvic floor pulling them upwards and keeping them contracted for five seconds.
+- The Slow exercise: start by tensing the group of muscles of the pelvic floor pulling them upwards and keeping them contracted for five seconds.
 Then, relax for another five seconds.
 Repeat 10 times trying to progressively increase the time of contraction and relaxation.
 Start with 5 seconds in each case until you reach 20.

-- The fast one: it's about performing the same contractions as in the previous exercise but without making any pauses, and as quickly as you can, until you get tired or reach about 3 minutes.
-Start by doing 10 repetitions four times a day, then keep going until you reach 50 repetitions per day.
+- The Fast one: it's about performing the same contractions as in the previous exercise but without making any pauses, and as quickly as you can, until you get tired or reach about 3 minutes.
+Do 10 repetitions four times a day.

-- The elevator: this exercise requires some concentration, but it offers very good results.
+- The Elevator: this exercise requires some concentration, but it offers great results.
 The vagina is a muscular tube with ring-shaped sections, arranged one above the other.
-Imagine that each section is a different floor of a building, and that when you tighten them an elevator goes up and down.
-Start climbing gently up to the first floor, hold the tension for a second, and go up to the second floor.
+Imagine that each section is a different floor of a building, and that when you tighten them, the elevator begins to go up.
+Start by climbing gently up to the first floor, hold the tension for a second, and go up to the second floor.
 Keep climbing as many floors as you can, preferably no more than five.
-To go down, also hold the tension for a second on each floor.
+To go down, also hold the tension for a second in a descending order.
 When you’re done, relax the muscles completely for a few seconds.
 It is important that you do not forget to breathe slowly while you’re performing the exercise and that you do not use the help of the abdominal muscles.

-- The wave: as its name suggests, it is about tightening and stretching the muscles describing a wave, first the ring that surrounds the urethra, then the one that surrounds the vagina and, finally, the one that surrounds the anus.
-Think that these muscles are arranged in the shape of an eight and tighten them from front to back, and then relax from back to front.
+- The Wave: as its name suggests, it is about tightening and stretching the muscles in a flow-like movement, as if it were a wave.
+Begin with the ring that surrounds the urethra, then the one that surrounds the vagina and, finally, the one that surrounds the anus.
+Imagine that these muscles are arranged in the shape of an eight. tighten them from front to back, and then relax from back to front.